aratama/elm-css-light/readme.md

 ##### Cons

 - You can't hightlight these style string (for now).
 You can't also format these styles with formatter.
+- You can't get support from addtional CSS processors like Autoprefixer.
 - You can't find corresponding codes via DevTools easily when you are debugging.
 It's because the class names are automatically generated in runtime.

 ## Usage